-If the grant recipient cannot undertake any of the pre-approved or other GRQ activities, the GRQ team can assist with the QRA-led activities listed in the table below.
+If the grant recipient cannot undertake any of the pre-approved or other GRO activities, the GRO team can assist with the QRA-led activities listed in the table below.
 Payment for these activities will be funded from the grant recipient's GRQ grant funding.

 Please contact the GRQ team to discuss this option, prior to submitting your GRQ Project Form.
-QRA-led activities can only be nominated as an activity if elected in Tranche 1 timeframes (see Annexure 3).